TerraPower: History

+In January 2026, Meta announced an agreement to fund two Natrium reactors to be built by 2032, and to give Meta the rights to electricity produced by up to six more Natrium reactors planned to enter operation by 2035.

+In March 2026, TerraPower Isotopes announced plans to build a $450 million, 250,000-square-foot facility in Philadelphia for the production of actinium-225, a radioactive isotope used in radiation treatments for diseases such as leukemia and melanoma.
+The project will receive a $7 million grant through the Pennsylvania Strategic Investments to Enhance Sites program and a $3 million Pennsylvania First grant.

 Funding and management

 TerraPower is partly funded by the US Department of Energy/DOE and Los Alamos National Laboratory.
 One of TerraPower's primary investors is Bill Gates, via the Cascade Investment.
 Others include Charles River Ventures and Khosla Ventures, which reportedly invested $35 million in 2010.

 TerraPower is led by chief executive officer Chris Levesque.
 In December 2011 India's Reliance Industries bought a minority stake through one of its subsidiaries and its Chairman Mukesh Ambani joined the board.
 Other TerraPower participants include scientists and engineers from Lawrence Livermore National Laboratory, the Fast Flux Test Facility, Microsoft, and various universities, as well as managers from Siemens, Areva NP, the ITER project, Ango Systems Corporation and DOE.

 SK Group agreed to invest $250 million in 2022.
 The round was co-led by SK Inc and SK Innovation and Gates.
 DOE gave TerraPower cost-share funding through the Advanced Reactor Demonstration Program (ARDP) to test, license and build an advanced reactor within seven years.